facebook/flow/docs/02-underscore.md

 }
 ```

-Similarly this error is alerting us to calling a variable that may not represent a function.
+Similarly this final error is alerting us to calling a variable that may not represent a function.
 Underscore's author's do indeed check as much in this case, but Flow is not able to determine that that is what the `_.isFunction` is doing.

 ```bbcode
 underscore.js:1310:34,51: call of method call